Bomber gap

 The bomber gap was the Cold War belief that the Soviet Union's Long Range Aviation department had gained an advantage in deploying jet-powered strategic bombers.
-Widely accepted for several years, the gap was used as a political talking point in the United States to justify a great increase in defense spending.
+Widely accepted for several years by US officials, the gap was used as a political talking point in the United States to justify a great increase in defense spending.

-One result was a massive buildup of the US Air Force bomber fleet, which peaked at over 2500 bombers to counter the perceived Soviet threat.
-Surveillance flights by the U-2 aircraft indicated that the bomber gap did not exist.
+Two main causes of the gap were the 1955 Soviet Aviation Day, which created the appearance of a larger bomber fleet than actually existed, and a 1956 U-2 surveillance mission which counted the number of bombers at a single Soviet airbase and extrapolated from that to an estimate of an entire bomber fleet, when in fact the entire bomber fleet was at the airbase in question.
+In response to these estimates, the US Air Force undertook a massive buildup of its bomber fleet, which peaked at over 2500 bombers to counter the perceived Soviet threat.

+By 1960, subsequent U-2 surveillance flights had proven that the bomber gap did not exist.

 Appearance

 On February 15, 1954, Aviation Week published an article describing new Soviet jet bombers capable of carrying a nuclear bomb from their bases to the US.
 The aircraft was the Myasishchev M-4 Bison.
 Over the next year and a half, the rumors were debated publicly in the press and soon in Congress.

 Adding to the concerns was an infamous event in July 1955.
 At the Soviet Aviation Day demonstrations at the Tushino Airfield, ten Bison bombers were flown past the reviewing stand, flew out of sight, quickly turned around, and then flew past the stands again with eight more.
 That presented the illusion that there were 28 aircraft in the flyby.
 Western analysts, extrapolating from the illusionary 28 aircraft, judged that by 1960, the Soviets would have 800.